iTwin/imodels-api-management-workflow-sample-app/README.md

 ---
 ## Prerequisites
-In order to run this application user has to have a SPA client with ```imodels:read``` and ```imodels:modify``` scopes and a project that has iModels.
+In order to run this application user has to have a SPA client with ```itwin-platform``` scope and an iTwin that has iModels.
 Instructions on how to create a SPA client can be found in [this tutorial](https://developer.bentley.com/tutorials/web-application-quick-start#3-register-an-application) under section "Register an Application".

 ## Run the code

 1\.
 Configure the application by entering the appropriate values in ```.env``` file:
 - `REACT_APP_AUTH_CLIENT_ID`: Enter the ClientID for the client you registered.
-- `REACT_APP_PROJECT_ID`: Enter the project id that the application will display iModels for.
+- `REACT_APP_ITWIN_ID`: Enter the iTwin id that the application will display iModels for.

 The rest of the configuration has default values that do not have to be changed.